 Stainless steel sinks can quickly look old and dull without regular cleaning and care.
 Should you want to prolong the life of the stainless steel sink, follow these tips:

-- Don’t let sponges, liquid soap containers, rags, or towels dry on the sink surface.
-These items can be a breeding ground for bacteria that makes the surface look dull.
+• Don’t let sponges, liquid soap containers, rags, or towels dry on the sink surface.
+These items can be a breeding ground for bacteria that make the surface look dull.

-- Don’t leave cast iron and steel-made cookware on standby in your sink for an extended period.
+• Don’t leave cast iron and steel-made cookware on standby in your sink for an extended period.
 Iron and moisture from stainless steel can make the surface rusty.
+If your stainless steel sink does have rust, read our post Does Baking Soda and Vinegar Remove Rust? to learn how to remove it.

 Conclusion